-MARY: Well the question I wanted to ask you and this has been on my mind a long time but I was talking it over with my husband at dinnertime this evening, and I really would like to know the answer to because two weeks ago you gave a message on assurance of salvation and we got it right away as soon as we could and we’ve been listening to it over and over.
-So a question entered my mind.
-You mentioned once that you knew this man who was a real good Christian and he was a leader and he was one of the men that was on the panel that ordained you.
+AUDIENCE: Well, the question I wanted to ask you, and this has been on my mind a long time, but I was talking it over with my husband at dinner time this evening, and I really would like to know the answer to it.
+Because two weeks ago you gave a message on assurance of salvation, and we got it right away, as soon as we could, and we’ve been listening to it over and over.
+So a question enters my mind, you mentioned once that you knew this man who was a real good Christian and he was a leader and he was one of the men that was on the panel that ordained you.
 Do you remember saying that?

-MARY: And you said that he asked you the toughest questions to make sure that you were towed the line and were going to handle us and you were okay.
-Then you said that man turned from the faith doctrinally and theologically.
+AUDIENCE: And you said that he asked you the toughest questions to make sure that you were – towed the line and were fundamentalist and were okay.
+And then you said that that man turned from the faith doctrinally and theologically.
 Did that man lose his salvation?

-EILEEN: My name is Eileen Fuentez.
-My question is about your sermon on how to be a godly mother on I Samuel.
-You said in that sermon that a woman’s duty, the highest duty would be not to leave her child or disrupt her routine in any way like until the child is three.
-I was just wondering if today’s woman you would feel would have to be that way not to leave a child or not to leave it with a babysitter or?
+AUDIENCE: My name is Eileen _____, and my question is about your sermon on how to be a godly mother on 1 Samuel.
+You said in that sermon that a woman’s duty – the highest duty would be not to leave her child or disrupt her routine in anyway like till the child is three.
+I was just wondering if today’s woman, you would feel, would have to be that way not to leave a child or not to leave it with a babysitter?

-EILEEN: Also I wondered how your family with your four children and your wife handled this?
+AUDIENCE: Also I wondered how your family with your four children and your wife handled this.

 JOHN: Eileen.
-Eileen I believe that God gives us principles that are not subject to change.
-He didn’t give us suggestions.
-He gave us commandments and he gave us timeless principles for the good of man.
-And it’s like anything the manufacturer knows best how the product operates, right?
-And since God made women and God made men and God made kids and God made families then we want to listen to what He says about how they ought to operate.
-And it is very clear in the New Testament in Titus 2 that women are to love their husbands, love their children, and be keepers at home.
+Eileen, I believe that God gives us principals that are not subject to change.
+He didn’t give us suggestions, he gave us commandments, and he gave us timeless principles for the good of man.
+And it’s like anything, you know, the manufacturer knows best how the product operates.
+Right?
+And since God made women and God made men and God made kids and God made families, then we want to listen to what he says about how they ought to operate.
+And it is very clear in the New Testament, in Titus chapter 2, that women are to love their husbands, love their children, and be keepers at home.

-Now you have to understand that that was said in a society that was basically contemporary with our society today because they were having a women’s lib movement at the very same time.
-In fact there has always been a women’s lib movement.
-Ever since the fall women have been trying to be liberated, so the battle's been on for a long time.
-But in those days women were seeking liberation from the marriage responsibility and so forth.
-You can go all the way back into the day of Malachi where God says He hates divorce and so forth and you’ll find even in that day that people were seeking to be liberated from the God-ordained pattern for the home.
+Now, you have to understand that was said in a society that was basically contemporary with our society today.
+Because they were having a women’s lib movement at the very same time.
+In fact there’s always been a women’s lib movement.
+Ever since the fall, women have been trying to be liberated, so the battle has been on for a long time.
+But in those days, women were seeking liberation from the marriage responsibility and so forth.
+You can go all the way back into the day of Malachi where God says that He hates divorce and so forth, and you’ll find even in that day that people were seeking to be liberated from the God-ordained pattern for the home.
 So I don't think there’s any justification for changing that.

-EILEEN: What I wondered was even, like I stay home with my child, I’m just wondering like to leave it with a babysitter for a few hours.
+AUDIENCE: What I wondered was – I mean even – I stay home with my child, I’m just wondering to leave it with a babysitter for a few hours –